softlion/WheelPicker-Samples/README.md

 - `DataTemplate` **`ImageItemTemplate`**
 - `double` **`RowHeight`**

-When a wheel's `Width` is set to `Auto`, the control computes the max width of all strings in the data source.
+When a wheel's `Width` is set to `Auto`, the control computes the max width of all strings in the data source (of object are strings).
 When set to `*` (star), the wheel's width will be proportional to the remaining space.
 See the Xamarin Forms `Grid` control for more information about `GridLength`.

 `HorizontalOptions` is used to align a wheel inside the available WheelPicker's width, if it is larger than the wheel's width.